The ultimate insult guide: a useful list of swear words and one-liners

-To help you along your journey toward colorful language, Gymglish (online English lessons) has carefully selected eight insults to teach you how to swear in style, that will make heads turn.
-Ye be warned.
+To help you along your journey, Gymglish has carefully selected a list of curse words & insults to teach you how to swear in style.
+You will make heads turn.
+Or tilt, because some of them aren’t exactly easy to understand, but insulting nonetheless.

 Let’s begin this dirty list with a classic British profanity.
 Originally applied to someone who was drunk, “tosspot” has come to mean anyone who behaves like an idiot.